BaiTian6641/ProtoTracer-ESP32S3-Port/README.md

 * ESP32-S3-WROOM-1/1U NxxR8

 This codebase has been tested on an Arduino Mega (smaller .OBJ file with a 89 pixel matrix) and on a Teensy 4.0 and ESP32S3(2000 triangle scene with a 2,804 pixel matrix).

+# Issues:
+The rainbow spiral is not stable.

 # Usage:
 The following links give a detailed description on how to import files, set up controllers, manipulate objects, and render to displays: